 Not only are pomegranates delicious, but they’re also a great source of vitamins, antioxidants, and fiber.

-The seeds make a great snack, or can be added to some yogurt for breakfast, and added to fresh salads for a sweet kick.
+The seeds make a great snack or can be added to some yogurt for breakfast or added to fresh salads for a sweet kick.

 Pomegranate Storage Instructions

 When you buy a pomegranate, it will already be ripe as this is how they’re harvested, so there’s no need to ripen it at home.

 If you have a whole pomegranate, the best place to store it is in the fridge.
 This is because a pomegranate needs to be stored in a cool, dry place away from direct sunlight.